Tony118g/doctor-diary/README.md

 ### User Stories

 NB - This app is intended to be used by an employee at a small medical practice.
 The idea is that the user will manage appointments based on requests from patients.
-An example is the case in which a patient phones the practice to either book or cancel an appointment and the user requests information from the patient to use in order to do so.
+An example is a case in which a patient phones the practice to either book or cancel an appointment and the user requests information from the patient to use in order to do so.

 As a user, I want to be able to:
 * view informational content on how to properly use the program.
 * book a new appointment with valid details.
-   * enter a detail and have it validated before moving onto the next one.
+   * enter a detail and have it validated before moving on to the next one.
    * confirm all the details before making the booking.
 * view all appointments booked for the current date.
 * search for appointments under a specific name and view them.